freedomofpress/encryption-works/encryption_works.md

 The answer is to check the "checksum" of the software.
 This is a string of between 32 and 64 characters which are unique to the piece of software you want to download.
 The string is shown in two places, on your computer and on the servers where you download the software from.
 Using the GPG tools installed on your computer, you can determine whether the string you see matches the one published on the developer's website.
 If the strings are the same, we can say with some degree of certainty that the file we downloaded is the same as the one the developer intended us to get.

+For this example, let's verify the checksum of Tails, the operating system used by Greenwald, Poitras and Snowden which I go into detail about in a later chapter.

-To verify a checksum, you need to import the public key of the Tails developers.
+To verify a checksum, you need to import the GPG public key of the Tails developers.
 To do this, download the Tails signing key from the [Tails website](https://tails.boum.org/download/index.en.html):

 ![Downloading the Tails signing key.](images/tails_signing_key.png)